Skip to main content

 An identifier generated by TASS.web.

-It can be used by the governing body as a reference if they need to contact the school to query the data.
+The governing body can use it as a reference if they need to contact the school to query the data.

 G